I saw this last year and liked it a lot so I figured it was probably a good idea to share it with you!

 It would seem that if you're an S&C coach and you don't have a post graduate certificate in excel spreadsheets and the ability to calculate and track SMVL for every exercise you programme then you may as well pack up your bags and go home!

-The truth is – lots of numbers are being crunched – there are a lot of people that have a ton of data but no idea what to do with it!
-There are a bunch of people that will tell you they can predict the future based on the numbers they have crunched, but they’ve stopped talking to athletes and forgotten that they are coaches!
-Their time could arguably be better spent staring intently at their belly buttons to see how much fluff has collected there (it’s possibly a more productive use of time!).
+The truth is that there are lots of numbers are being crunched and there are a lot of people that have a ton of data but no idea what to do with it!
+There are a bunch of people that will tell you they can predict the future based on the numbers they have crunched, but they've stopped talking to athletes and forgotten that they are coaches!
+Their time could arguably be better spent staring intently at their belly buttons to see how much fluff has collected there (it's possibly a more productive use of time!).

 Now, I'm not a philistine, I understand that what we do as coaches has to be backed by science and 'big data' can go a long way to informing our coaching practice.
 We need to be able to work with data, I get it!

 My word of caution is this, don't get so caught up chasing the Holy Grail in data collection and predictive data analytics that you actually forget to do the job that you are paid for, COACHING!